According to Kiplinger.com, the answer is a resounding yes.

 Arizona State Income Tax

 While many popular retirement states (like Florida) have no state income tax, Arizona does, but it is considered fairly low, topping out at about 4.5%.

 The main thing people seem to be concerned about when choosing a place to retire is property taxes.

-So there you have.
-I think we can agree that if you are considering retirement in Arizona, you should not let a fear of the potential tax burdens deter you.
+So there you have it.
+I think we can agree that if you are considering retirement in Arizona, you should not let fear of the potential tax burdens deter you.